netboxlabs/diode-sdk-python/docs/entities.md

         entities = []

         """
-        Clsuter entity with only a name provided will attempt to create or update a cluster with the given name and placeholders (i.e. "undefined") for other nested objects types (e.g. ClusterGroup, ClusterType, Site) required by NetBox.
+        Cluster entity with only a name provided will attempt to create or update a cluster with the given name and placeholders (i.e. "undefined") for other nested objects types (e.g. ClusterGroup, ClusterType, Site) required by NetBox.
         """